-The award-winning broadcaster and musician Tom Robinson and chief executive of Arts Council England, Darren Henley are among those who became Companions of The Liverpool Institute for Performing Arts (LIPA) on Monday, 25 July 2016.
+Woody Harrelson is among those who became Companions of The Liverpool Institute for Performing Arts (LIPA) on Friday, 28 July 2017.

 The actor, writer and director was one of eight luminaries of the arts and entertainment world to receive the accolade from LIPA’s co-founder Sir Paul McCartney at the Institute’s annual graduation ceremony.
 In a career spanning four decades, Woody Harrelson has been nominated for two Academy Awards and is the winner of an Emmy Award for his TV work.

 LIPA awards Companionships for two reasons: outstanding achievement and practical contribution to students’ learning.

-Around 280 students from 18 countries, including Belgium, Canada, France, Germany, Iceland, Israel, Lithuania, Mexico, Norway, Poland, Portugal, Romania, Singapore, South Africa, South Korea, Switzerland, and the United States, graduated at the ceremony at the Liverpool Philharmonic Hall having completed either foundation certificate or degree programmes. […]
+Around 220 students from 16 different countries, including Norway, Brazil, South Korea, India, Germany, Ukraine and the United States graduated at the ceremony at the Liverpool Philharmonic Hall having completed either degree or foundation certificate programmes.

 Here is the transcript of the speech of Paul McCartney during the ceremony: